Urbanism Next

 Photo by Andy Ambrosius via Via.
 Used with permission.

-Microtransit is a relatively new addition to mobility as a service (MaaS) and shared mobility fields.
-In contrast to conventional transit, microtransit is usually operated on an on-demand basis along fixed or flexible routes, and relies on smartphone apps or other technology platforms for ride requests and routing details.
+Microtransit is usually operated on an on-demand basis alongside fixed or flexible routes, and relies on smartphone apps or other technology platforms for ride requests and routing details.
 Microtransit fleets, as a general rule, are smaller than those used by public transit--typically consisting of shuttles or minibuses rather than full-sized buses.
-These vehicles can feature amenities not typically found on public transit vehicles, including USB charging ports and wireless internet access.
-Additionally, unlike public transit, most microtransit service operators are private companies, including Via and Transloc.
-In some cases, private companies provide the on-demand platform and software that is then installed on public transportation vehicles, such as for Marin Transit Connect.
+Microtransit is often seen as a spatial or temporal complement to fixed-route transit, providing services in less dense areas or at times with infrequent fixed-route service.
+Many microtransit service operators include private companies, including Via and Transloc although some transit agencies also directly operate, rather than contract out, microtransit services.

 Variables to consider